<- Madeen Blog

 5. Redemption friction: Annual certificates, points, and statement credits are not equally convenient.

-If most of your fuel spending happens at Costco or Sam’s Club, a store-affiliated card may beat a general gas card.
-If you split across several stations, a general card with broad gas-station language may be simpler.
+If most of your fuel spending happens at Costco or Sam’s Club, a store-affiliated card may beat a general Gas card.
+If you split across several stations, a general card with broad Gas-station language may be simpler.
+For Costco-only fuel math, read which credit card to use for Costco gas.
+For broader warehouse-club shopping, compare which credit card to use at warehouse clubs.

 Only when the card terms include EV charging or the issuer’s merchant-code rules treat the purchase as eligible.